 - History with substance abuse

 It’s important to keep in mind that PTSD can be caused by a variety of occurrences.
-Events that cause PTSD are usually particularly scary or traumatizing.
+Common causes of PTSD are usually particularly scary or traumatizing.
 The disorder usually does not occur because of events that are merely upsetting (failing a test, a divorce, etc.).

 The list we are going to be discussing is by no means comprehensive.
-Rather, it will consist of some of the most common situations that result in PTSD.
+Rather, it will consist of some of the most common causes that result in PTSD.

 When we think of PTSD, many of us most closely associate this disorder with those in the military.
 According to one estimation from the National Center for PTSD, the condition affects around 15% of Iraq and Afghanistan veterans.